mariushoch/testwikifarm/README.md

 # testwikifarm
-Configuration and shell scripts to set up test wikis using the mw cli.
+Configuration and shell scripts to set up a farm of test wikis using the mw cli.

 # Installation
-Clone MediaWiki and all used extensions and create a symlink to `LocalSettings.php` in the MediaWiki root folder.
-Then set up [`mw` cli](https://www.mediawiki.org/wiki/Cli) and run `setup.sh`.
+Clone MediaWiki and clone this repo into its extensions dir.
+Then create a relative symlink to this `LocalSettings.php` from the MediaWiki root folder.
+Finally set up [`mw` cli](https://www.mediawiki.org/wiki/Cli) and run `setup.sh`.